 Once we got power back I was finally bale to finish my skirt, which I have dubbed the Velma Dinkley skirt.

-My darling boyfriend had bought me some abstract keyboard print fabric in brown tones, but I wanted to make sure I had the fit right, so when I started this project two years ago, I made a muslin out of a brick red fabric with khaki flowers and dotted waves.
+I had some abstract keyboard print fabric in brown tones, but I wanted to make sure I had the fit right, so when I started this project two years ago, I made a muslin out of a brick red fabric with tan flowers and dotted waves.
 When I returned to the project last week, I realized the keyboard fabric wouldn't show off the pleats well, so I decided to finish the muslin.

-Obviously, I don't have the bangs or the knee socks or even my own glasses on.
+Obviously, I don't have the bangs or the knee socks.
 I looked high and low for a pair but they were not to be found!

-Fabric: From my mom's stash, a lightweight home decorator's polished (slightly shiny) cotton (free)
+Fabric: From my mom's stash, a lightweight home decorator's polished cotton (free)

 Pattern: Simplicity 5804 (1973) View 1